MatthewJDavis/matthewjdavis.github.io/_posts/2017-09-18-connect-azure-linux-ssh.md

 Focus / open the bash terminal again

-Replace the username with the one you entered when creating the VM Replace the IP address with the one you copied from the portal to the clipboard
+- Replace the username with the one you entered when creating the VM
+- Replace the IP address with the one you copied from the portal to the clipboard
+- Change the directory / filename if you are not using the default keys

 ```bash
 ssh -i ~/.ssh/id_rsa username@52.138.136.92